 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 60 hours towards this certificate.

 To apply for advanced standing, click here.

 Transferring credit from other Continuing Education certificates

 If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
 To transfer credits, please contact a student advisor.

 The combined total of Transferability and Advanced Standing credits cannot exceed 120 hours for this certificate.

 On completion of one certificate, you may wish to pursue studies in another.

-On completion of this certificate, up to 60 hours of equivalent courses may be transferred towards certificates in Front-End Web Development (up to 60 hours), Business Analysis (up to 30 hours), and Project Management Fundamentals (up to 30 hours).
+On completion of this certificate, up to 60 hours of equivalent courses may be transferred towards the certificate in Front-End Web Development.
+Up to 30 hours of equivalent courses may be transferred towards certificates in Business Analysis and Project Management Fundamentals.
 The number of hours will vary based on certificate requirements and courses.

 It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.